Skip to content

 68. Biodiversity policy?

-The company states a general commitment to the protection of biodiversity.
+The company states a general commitment to promote the protection of biodiversity.
 However, no scope and time-bound targets are reported.

 • Y